 He Who Fights Monsters: As of the updated Convention Book: Progenitors, they have the faction most dedicated towards neutralizing Reality Deviants besides Tradition mages that threaten humanity (e.g. vampires and werewolves).
 These Progenitors are notably at risk of becoming... rather extreme in their methods.

 The Medic: They are the doctors of the Technocracy after all.

 Mediator: Post-Avatar Storm, the Progenitors see themselves overall as this - they feel that they've won, more or less, the Ascension War, and now they have to treat the problems (the in-fighting, the wounds of the Storm) of the Technocracy itself.

 Playing with Syringes: Usually averted: they are doctors, after all.
 But you get some crazies in every batch.

-Accidental Truth: The splatbook dedicated to the Syndicate notes that there was one hidden upside to the Avatar Storm cutting off the various Horizon Realms - some of the top-level Technocratic operatives in these realms had spent so much time removed from humanity that they were developing lines of thought that would be detrimental to the Technocratic Union as well as humanity in general.
+Accidental Truth: The revised Syndicate splatbook notes that there was one hidden upside to the Avatar Storm cutting off the various Horizon Realms - some of the top-level Technocratic operatives in these realms had spent so much time removed from humanity that they were developing lines of thought that would be detrimental to the Technocratic Union as well as humanity in general.
 In short, they were able to extrapolate Threat Null's existence and its raison d'etre, and they probably could predict their modus operandi and possibly even effective methods to combat them if they only realized the weight of their observations.
 Ties into Failed a Spot Check below.